AdrianKriger/APG3040C-APG4013C/cptFlatsAquifer/README.md

 A trend surface is a map of some continuous variable, computed as a function of the coördinates.
 This corresponds to the concept of a geographic trend, where the variable changes its value along a geographic gradient.

 The trend can be modelled as a linear trend, i.e., the variable increases or decreases a fixed amount for each unit change in the coördinates in some direction.
-This is called a first-order trend surface.
+This is called a ***first-order trend surface***.

-It can also be modelled as a polynomial trend, i.e., a linear model of some polynomials of the coördinates, for example, a quadratic, which is called asecond-order trend surface.
+It can also be modelled as a polynomial trend, i.e., a linear model of some polynomials of the coördinates, for example, a quadratic, which is called a ***second-order trend surface***.

-It can also be modelled as an empirical smooth function of the coördinates, for example a generalized additive model or a minimum-curvature surface (thin-plate spline).
+It can also be modelled as an ***empirical smooth function of the coördinates***, for example a generalized additive model or a minimum-curvature surface (thin-plate spline).

 The residuals from any of the above approaches may have spatial structure.
 This has two implications:

-1. The OLS fit may not be optimal, and a Generalized Least Squares (GLS) trend should be fit .
+1. The Ordinary Least Squares (OLS) fit may not be optimal, and a Generalized Least Squares (GLS) trend should be fit .
 2. The OLS or GLS trend surfaces can be modified by (1) interpolating the residuals from the trend-surface fit and (2) adding these to the trend.